Comic book death: Notable examples

 Although several comic book deaths are well-known, two of the best-known are the 1980 "death" of Jean Grey in Marvel's "Dark Phoenix Saga" and that of Superman in DC's highly publicized 1993 "Death of Superman" storyline.
-There is one major distinction between the two, however—whereas it was never intended that Superman's death be permanent, but rather that he would return to life at the conclusion of the story, Jean's passing was intended to be permanent, as the editor Jim Shooter felt that would be the only satisfactory outcome given that she had committed mass murder.
-Despite this, the story was retconned a few years later to facilitate Jean's return.
+There is one major distinction between the two, however: whereas it was never intended that Superman's death be permanent, but rather that he would return to life at the conclusion of the story, Jean's passing was intended to be permanent, as the editor Jim Shooter felt that would be the only satisfactory outcome given that she had committed mass murder.
+Despite this, the story was retconned a few years later to facilitate Jean's return, with the rationale, that the Phoenix was never Jean Grey to begin with, but an exact duplicate of her while Jean was actually cocooned underwater at the floor of the body of water where Phoenix emerged until she was found and recovered by the Fantastic Four.

 In 2007, the death of Captain America made real-world headlines when he met his apparent end, but Steve Rogers returned in Captain America: Reborn two years later in 2009.

 Planters cited comic book deaths (particularly those adapted in the Marvel Cinematic Universe) as the inspiration for a storyline killing off its century-old mascot Mr. Peanut in January 2020 and having him reborn as a baby the next month.

 An early prime time television version of this plot trope is in the 1970s original superhero series The Six Million Dollar Man after the 2-part episode "The Bionic Woman" produced spectacular ratings.
-With that unexpected success, the producers wanted to produce a spinoff series featuring the character despite the fact that Jaime Sommers was killed off on the operating table from bionic rejection at the story's conclusion.
-To do so, a story in the next season, "Return of the Bionic Woman," was produced where Steve Austin discovers that Jaime had been placed in cryogenic freezing at another doctor's insistence after she was declared dead, which allowed her medical condition to be successfully treated enough to revive her, albeit without her memory of Steve Austin.
+With that unexpected success, the producers wanted to produce a spin-off series featuring the character despite the fact that Jaime Sommers was killed off on the operating table from bionic rejection at the story's conclusion.
+To do so, a story in the next season, "Return of the Bionic Woman"! was produced where Steve Austin discovers that Jaime had been placed in cryogenic freezing at another doctor's insistence after she was declared dead, which allowed her medical condition to be successfully treated enough to revive her, albeit without her memory of Steve Austin.